tommyvct/tommyvct.github.io/README.md

 ### Create a GitHub repository
 A GitHub Repository is where your resume Markdown file resides.

+> Github utilizes Git, which is a distributed version control system.
+It enables easy cooperation between different people who work on the same thing.
+It may not be obvious on this instance of a personal resume, but it shines when multiple people writing documentation together.

 1. Start Creating a new repository
     On the upper-right corner of GitHub, click the `+` icon, then click `New repository`.
+It will look like this:
     ![](images/newRepoMenu.png)
 2. Name your repository
     Name it with your GitHub username followed by the domain of GitHub Pages(`.github.io`).